 It lets you buy goods and services in any shop using your Samsung device where you can swipe or tap your card.
 Samsung Pay acts like a digital wallet by storing all of your payment cards.

-Is Samsung Pay better than Apple or Android Pay?
+Is Samsung Pay better than Apple or Google Pay?

 In the US, one thing that sets Samsung Pay apart from rivals Google Pay and Android Pay and Apple Pay is that it can be used much more widely – because it works with older magnetic stripe terminals, not just those that use near-field communication (NFC) to process contactless payments.

 Technology called magnetic secure transmission (MST) sends a small signal from a smartphone to the card reader and this mimics the signal produced when you swipe a physical card.

 However, this is of little benefit in the UK, where most terminals have replaced the old magstripe system with contactless card readers.